 The complaint was submitted to three IAMs by the Complainant.
-This required much consideration and coordination, especially with the Green Climate Fund's mechanism, which had an interest in coordinating efforts on labor and social issues.
+This required much consideration and coordination, especially with the GCF's mechanism, which had an interest in coordinating efforts on labor and community-related issues.
 The AfDB dealt with the case independently through its compliance review function.
-The coordination between IAMs was important in streamlining the process for all Parties.
+The coordination between IAMs was important in streamlining the process for the Parties.